 Hollis: conundrum of mailing address on the new computers—may not be in one place.

-Resolution for two new accounts at Jikoji
+A resolution was passed to authorize two new checking accounts at Jikoji

 We need a better way of tracking purposes of donations (individual retreat, etc.)